mprestin77/oci-vgpu-kvm/README.md

 - Cloud License Service (CLS) instance.
 A CLS instance is hosted on the NVIDIA Licensing Portal
 - Delegated License Service (DLS) instance.
 A DLS instance is hosted on-premises at a location that is accessible from your private network

+In my OCI tenancy I am running DLS version 2.0 license server.
+You can download it from Nvidia Licensing Portal if you go to Software Downloads, Addition Software and select "DLS 2.0 for Linux KVM".
+Unzip the file and then and upload DLS QCOW2 file to OCI Object Storage.
+After that you can import it to OCI as a Paravirtual custom image and create a VM from it.
+Alternatively you can run DLS appliance as one of VMs in KVM environment.
 For details how to obtain and register Nvidia vGPU license please, refer to

 [NVIDIA License System User Guide Guide](https://docs.nvidia.com/license-system/latest/nvidia-license-system-user-guide/index.html)
 [NVIDIA License System Quick Start Guide](https://docs.nvidia.com/license-system/latest/nvidia-license-system-quick-start-guide)